Kardzhilov/ruterScreen/README.md

 ## 📝 Todo
 - 🖱️ Disable cursor being displayed
     - **⚠️ Blocked** until rapberry pi os updates to a version of labwc that includes this change https://github.com/labwc/labwc/pull/2633
+- 🎥 Add a gif of the screen going from black to lit as the main image of this readme.

 ## 🤝 Contributing